 “Oh, no,” she said.
 “Don’t feel that way.
 Look at it as an opportunity to do things you don’t think you can do.”

 And she’s totally right.
-When I stop comparing myself and getting all upset, it really is a gift.
+When I stop comparing myself to others and getting all upset, it really is a gift.
 Granted, I won’t be climbing any WI5 this year.
 But I bet this crew will get me up a few of the longer, steeper couloirs I wouldn’t dare try on my own.

 Get used to being around people who are better at stuff than you.
 Let them pull you up.

 8. Find your people

-If you want to stop comparing yourself, you absolutely have to start with you.
+If you want to stop comparing yourself to others, you absolutely have to start with you.

 But it’s also true that there are a lot of annoying people out there who live to compete and be the best.
 And also quite a few who lack empathy for those who are less strong or skilled.